Head Basketball Director & Trainer, Terrence Jones

 Currently, Coach Jones is the founder and lead skills director of Ultimate Champions Basketball Academy and National Camp Director for Nike Sports Camps.

-Head Director, Basketball Academy West – Jermone Riley
+International Basketball Director, Basketball Academy West – Jermone Riley

 Coach Riley has experienced success in his basketball career as both, a player and a coach.
 As a player, Riley enjoyed a successful prep career at Clark High School in Las Vegas.
 In 1994 he was awarded Freshman Player of the Year in the Big Sky Conference at Northern Arizona University.
 Riley finished his collegiate playing career at University of Texas- San Antonio, ranked 2nd on the team in assists and steals.
 As team captain, he helped lead his team to a 1999 NCAA tournament appearance.

 Riley was the director and coach of the Agassi Stars for six years, where he developed a basketball skill-training program specifically designed for the development of youth ages 6-17.

 Coach Riley spent 2006-08 Assistant Coach at Northern Arizona and South Carolina State University.
 In his first season at NAU the team finished as Co-Big Sky Conference regular season Conference Champions and led NCAA Division I in three-point field goal percentage as a team at 42.6 percent.